Login

 For more educational tips, check out these resources:

-J. J. Keller® Encompass® Fleet Management provides log auditing compliance for carriers with regulated, non-CMV, and exempt drivers.
+The J. J. Keller® Encompass® Fleet Management System provides log auditing compliance for carriers with regulated, non-CMV, and exempt drivers.
 Talk with a compliance specialist about how Encompass can help you improve your hours-of-service compliance.